Save big (up to $1,875) on small business tools with our free membership, business.com+

 5. Exploit big-data opportunities

-Smaller business IT networks have traditionally lacked the storage or computing needed to handle big data.
+Smaller business IT networks have traditionally lacked the storage or computing power needed to handle big data.
 Plus, few small businesses have their own in-house data scientists.

 6. Benefit from better team collaboration